OWASP/www-project-developer-guide/draft/14-checklist/01-define-security-requirements.md

 * The security configuration store for the application should be available in human readable form to support auditing
 * Isolate development environments from production and provide access only to authorized development and test groups
 * Implement a software change control system to manage and record changes to the code both in development and production

+#### Cryptographic practices

+* Use peer reviewed and open solution cryptographic modules
+* All cryptographic functions used to protect secrets from the application user must be implemented on a trusted system
+* Cryptographic modules must fail securely
+* Ensure all random elements such as numbers, file names, UUID and strings are generated using the cryptographic module approved random number generator
+* Cryptographic modules used by the application are compliant to FIPS 140-2 or an equivalent standard
+* Establish and utilize a policy and process for how cryptographic keys will be managed
+* Ensure that any secret key is protected from unauthorized access
+* Store keys in a proper secrets vault as described below
+* Use independent keys when multiple keys are required
+* Build support for changing algorithms and keys when needed
+* Build application features to handle a key rotation

 #### File management